bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - If `levels=None` or `levels=3`, `r` is the ranking across all `customers`.
 - If `levels=1`, `r` is the ranking of customers per-nation (meaning the ranking resets to 1 within each nation).
+- If `levels=1`, `r` is the ranking of customers per-nation (meaning the ranking resets to 1 within each nation).
 - If `levels=2`, `r` is the ranking of customers per-region (meaning the ranking resets to 1 within each region).

 Note: this feature is still experimental, and the `levels` argument may be renamed.

+#### Casting Functions

+- `STRING`: casts the first argument to the second argument.
+If a second argument is provided, it is used as the datetime format string that gets passed to the underlying database.
+- `INTEGER`: casts the argument to an integer.
+- `FLOAT`: casts the argument to a float.

 ## Interaction with Type Inference